 Alfie’s Antiques Market

-The ancient Egyptian facade was designed after the derelict building was converted into one of London’s finest antique markets.
+The ancient Egyptian façade (with images of Isis and other gods) was designed after the derelict building was converted into one of London’s finest antique markets.
 Frequented by London-based Lovejoy types, the heady outward appearance of style and heritage reflect the range of stalls within.

 Old Carlton Cinema